I Used Autogen GraphFlow and Qwen3 Coder to Solve Math Problems — And It Worked

 Time to build a quick prototype to show the boss that this idea works.

 In the prototype stage, I don’t want to work late building a complex Autogen GraphFlow.
 I want to solve it in one line of code.
-In Autogen, the simplest way to run agents in a loop is RoundRobinGroupChat
+In Autogen, the simplest way to run agents in a loop is RoundRobinGroupChat.

-is an infinite loop of agents.
+RoundRobinGroupChat is an infinite loop of agents.
 It only stops when it hits a termination condition.

 I set a condition to stop when the message contains “COOL”.
-Then I put all agents into the RoundRobinGroupChat
+Then I put all agents into the RoundRobinGroupChat in order.

 text_termination = TextMentionTermination("COOL")